Written by Slawomir Gromadzki

 For example, have you noticed that whenever our national football team wins a match then all the football fans in the country get excited and say, ‘we won’!
 Why do they say ‘we won’, in spite of the fact that they did not physically participate in the match?
-Or, why are we so proud, touched and often have tears in our eyes when we listen to our national anthem and see athletes represented our country standing on the highest step of the podium with gold Olympic medal on their chest?
-We are proud, touched, and have tears of joy in your eyes, and we have the right to say ‘we won’, simply because those athletes or football players represent our country, the whole nation, and all of us!
+Or, why are we so proud, touched, and often have tears in our eyes when we listen to our national anthem and see athletes representing our country standing on the highest step of the podium with a gold Olympic medal on their chest?
+We are proud, touched, and have tears of joy in our eyes, and we have the right to say ‘we won’, simply because those athletes or football players represent our country, the whole nation, and all of us!
 Their victory, therefore, is our victory!

 Yet, in spite of the immense risk He took, and although He “has been tempted in every way, just as we are” (Hebrews 4:15) in the very same nature we are tempted and lost the battle so many times, He perfectly overcame the indwelling ‘law of sin’ and its powerful egocentric tendencies on our behalf.
-Thus, by perfectly overcoming sin as our representative the Saviour scored the first life-giving goal against Satan and his team on our behalf.
-But, in order to legally save us He also had to go through the horrible experience of the second death and overcome it too.
+Thus, by perfectly overcoming sin as our representative, the Saviour scored the first life-giving “goal” against Satan and his team on our behalf.
+But, in order to legally save us He also had to go through the horrible experience of the second death (Galatians 3:13) and overcome it too.
 And, He did it by taking our representative sinful nature (including the law of sin and death) to the cross where it was condemned by God and destroyed forever (Romans 8:3).

 The cross of Christ

-It means that while hanging on the cross Jesus had to feel like a condemned, cursed, and dying for ever sinner.
+It means that while hanging on the cross Jesus had to feel like a condemned, cursed, and dying forever sinner.
 The careful analysis of all the Bible verses dealing with the plan of salvation leads to the conclusion that in order to save us the Son of God was willing to say goodbye to His eternal life so that we could live forever.
 And, the fact that He did it, is the most magnificent truth of the Bible the prince of darkness does his best to hide because he knows that those who learn it are often so impressed by this amazing love that they are willing to give their whole hearts to God and are never the same again.

 In the book of Revelation (20:6) Apostle John wrote that “blessed and holy is he who has part in the first resurrection.
 Over such the second death has no power, but they shall be priests of God and of Christ, and shall reign with Him.”

-I myself was amazed when I first discovered this glorious truth reading the following beautiful passage from the book Desire of Ages by Ellen G. White:
+I myself was amazed when I first discovered this glorious truth by reading the following beautiful passage from the book Desire of Ages by Ellen G. White:

 “Satan with his fierce temptations wrung the heart of Jesus.
 The Saviour could not see through the portals of the tomb.
 Hope did not present to Him His coming forth from the grave a conqueror, or tell Him of the Father’s acceptance of the sacrifice.
 He feared that sin was so offensive to God that their separation was to be eternal.
 Christ felt the anguish which the sinner will feel when mercy shall no longer plead for the guilty race.”

-The wonderful good news is, however, that our Lord, in spite of unbelievable sufferings and anguish, still as our representative, stayed on the cross until He died as a result of a broken heart.
+The wonderful good news is, that our Lord, in spite of unbelievable sufferings and anguish, as our representative, stayed on the cross until He died as a result of a broken heart.
 But Satan was not able to keep Him in the grave, as Jesus overcame death and resurrected with the new and glorious humanity which will sit with Him on the throne and rule over the whole universe forever (Revelation 22:5).